Organization

 Designing the solution

-Guided by research and stakeholder collaboration, we consolidated the three publications into a single, cohesive guide aligned with the driver’s journey.
-Within that single publication, we built in a 'choose your own adventure' model.
-Right at the beginning, users identify where they are in their journey - under 18 getting a license for the first time, over 18 getting a license for the first time, or over 18 and previously licensed in another state or country.
-From there, they can navigate directly to what's relevant to them.
+With input from research and stakeholders, we combined the three publications into one clear guide that matches the driver’s journey.
+At the start, users pick where they are in the process: under 18 getting a license for the first time, over 18 getting a license for the first time, or over 18 and previously licensed in another state or country.
+From there, they can go straight to the information that matters to them.elevant to them.

 Design directives